-Variant interpretation is a complex, evolving science, and interpretations can change over time as new information is learned.
-When interpreting exome results, it is important to be aware that some variants initially detected through testing may not be included on the final report.
-Understanding the technical process of exome analysis and variant interpretation can help ordering and referring providers maximize the return of clinically relevant variants for their patients.
+Variant interpretation is a complex, evolving science, and interpretations can change over time as new information about the effect a variant has on a gene is learned.
+When interpreting exome genomic test results, it is important to be aware that some variants initially detected through testing may not be included on the final report.
+Understanding the technical process of exome or genome analysis and variant interpretation can help ordering and referring providers maximize the return of clinically relevant variants for their patients.

-• Variants that differ from the reference sequence are researched using multiple databases.
+• Variants that differ from a reference sequence are researched using multiple databases.

 • Typically, complex computer algorithms are used to predict the biological effect of the variants.
 Many common variants not believed to be pathogenic are filtered out.

-• Exome data is also filtered to prioritize the most likely causes related to the patient’s symptoms.
+• Exome or genome data is also filtered to prioritize the most likely causes related to the patient’s symptoms.

 Importantly, the lab’s algorithms for variant filtration include an input of the patient’s clinical features and symptoms.
-Clinicians can improve the utility of exome testing in identifying a patient diagnosis by providing as much clinical information as possible, which prevents the elimination of possible causal variants from the test report.
+Clinicians can improve the utility of exome or genome sequencing in identifying a patient diagnosis by providing as much clinical information as possible, which prevents the elimination of potential causal variants from the test report.

 The classification of a variant – benign, uncertain, or pathogenic – can change over time.
 Genetic sequence variants are interpreted and classified by the laboratory which does the testing, based on current knowledge at the time of the testing.
 When more information is learned about these variants, the interpretation can change.
 Patients and families, as well as clinicians, should be aware of the possibility for reclassification of variants.